curlie-may/analytics_accelerator/README.md

 </p>

 ### 2. What were our refund rates?
-AOV is another customer behavior metric, it describes the ordering

-### 3. How is the new loyalty program performing?
-Does it affect AOV and should we keep using it?
+### 3. How is the new loyalty program performing against average order value (AOV)?
+Should we keep using the program?
-The loyalty program is a customer behavior metric.
+The loyalty program and AOV are customer behavior metrics.

 How is the loyalty program performing and should we keep using it?
 Notes: To determin how the loyalty program is performing, I compared two metrics: a) the USD prices and b) number of purchases for each group.
 1. Before analysis I removed entries where USD price is listed as $0.
 (Qty: 158 entries out of 108095 total)
 2. And I removed entries where USD price is blank (Qty: 27 entries out of 108095)